austinschoolofgamedesign/hub-world/articles/202002040940-dependencyCharts.md

 # Dependency Charts

+This article serves two purposes.
+The first is to document the two main ways I've seen item/lock/key dependencies documented and designed in games.
+The second is to muse on and present some ideas about a new kind of graph that caputers the best elements of them all.

+My hope is that we, as a community, can collectively can stand on the shoulders of giants and lift everyone a little higher.

 ## Ron Gilbert Style Charts

 > For context, check out Ron Gilbert's [post on his blog](https://grumpygamer.com/puzzle_dependency_charts) about how he created and used these charts.

-### Chart Elements
+### Gilbert Chart Elements

-### Chart Specific Insights
+### Gilbert Chart Specific Insights

 Below is a chart of all of the key item dependencies required to beat *Ocarina of Time*.
 It's extremely valuable in documenting the flow of events throughout the game as a whole without getting caught up in the details of dungeons and story elements.

 > **NOTE**: Gareth Rees, the author of this chart, added some structure to the chart by placing dependencies above and below one another.
-> While note required, it makes the graph easier to read with so many elements.
+> It makes the graph easier to read with so many elements.

 ![Ocarina of Time Item Graph](/images/202002041230-ootReesItemGraph.png)

 Image from *[Puzzle Structure of Ocarina of Time](https://garethrees.org/2004/12/01/ocarina-of-time/)* by Gareth Rees

-## Mark Brown Style Charts
+## Mark Brown (GMTK) Style Charts

 > Before you dive into my description of them, check out Mark's [detailed description about how his charts work](https://www.patreon.com/posts/how-i-make-graph-20631617).